semaphoreci/docs/docs/programming-languages/go.md

 The [Linux VM][ubuntu1804] provides multiple versions of Go.
 You can switch between them using the [`sem-version` tool][sem-version].

-For example, in your `semaphore.yml`:
+For example, enter the following in your `semaphore.yml` file:

 ``` yaml
 blocks: